-Check for Understanding: Move the words-copy file back into the current working directory.
+Check for Understanding: Move the words-copy file back into the current working directory7.
 (Hint: Consider using the . link.)

 The single mv program is used to complete two distinct tasks you've done separately in a graphical file system explorer.
-First, where you may have
+First, where you may have "renamed" a file from one filename to another.
+Second, where you cut and pasted or dragged a file from one directory to some other directory, mv does this, as well.
+This unification is thanks to operating on paths.

-&lt;sup>7mv a-sub-dir/words-copy .
+7mv a-sub-dir/words-copy .